CASE LAW - R v Tannhauser

-In a later case, Mehrzad Movassaghi tried to use this decision as a defence at his trial.
+A subsequent case in traffic court, R v Movassaghi, saw the driver try to use this decision as a defence at his trial.
 Judicial Justice Adair ruled that Judicial Justice Gordon's interpretation of simply holding the device as not being ‘in a position in which it may be used’ was not correct and convicted Mr. Movassaghi.

 An appeal to the BC Supreme Court found Mr. Justice Johnston agreeing with Judicial Justice Gordon.
 He upheld the ticket's dismissal.

 Crown turned to the BC Court of Appeal.
 Chief Justice Bauman wrote the following: